In any interior design scheme, mirrors are a secret weapon. Literally, countless options exist to improve your interior by decorating with mirrors.

 Re-imagine your living room with antiqued mirrors panels.
 You’ll be transported back to Hollywood in the 50s!
 Using large mirror wall tiles creates a more intimate entertaining space, which feels like your floating inside a cloud!

 It’s the perfect setting for cocktails, cigars and seduction!
-Did we say that decorating with mirrors could be sexy?!
+Who knew mirros could be so darn sexy?!

 Covering an old doorway